twilio/twilio-go/rest/messaging/v1/docs/DefaultApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
-**Date** | **string** | The request will return a list of all United States Phone Numbers that were deactivated on the day specified by this parameter.
+**Date** | **time.Time** | The request will return a list of all United States Phone Numbers that were deactivated on the day specified by this parameter.
 This date should be specified in YYYY-MM-DD format.

 ### Return type